Conference centre managers ensure the smooth running, effective management, success and profit of a conference centre

 Jobs may also be advertised on the websites of major hotel groups and universities with conference facilities.

 Most conference centre managers will already have relevant experience in the hotel, catering or travel industry and will have moved into this role from a more junior or related position.

-Training is usually provided in-house and mostly involves on-the-job training.
-This enables employers to gauge the level of training required so that it can be tailored to the employee's individual needs.
-You will be expected to learn from experienced colleagues and managers.
+Your training is usually provided in-house and mostly involves learning on-the-job from experienced colleagues and managers.
 External courses are also offered by private training providers.

-It is important that conference centre managers keep up to date with relevant skills and training.
-The Institute of Hospitality offers its own programme of hospitality and tourism management qualifications, which provide continuing professional development (CPD) opportunities to all managers and aspiring managers in the hospitality, leisure and tourism industries.
+It's important to keep up to date with relevant skills and training.
+The Institute of Hospitality, for example, offers its own programme of hospitality and tourism management qualifications, which provide continuing professional development (CPD) opportunities to all managers and aspiring managers in the hospitality, leisure and tourism industries.
 They also provide webinars, online courses and a mentoring service for student and associate members.

-Those with management experience may go on to undertake an MBA specialising in hospitality management.
+If you have management experience, you may choose to undertake an MBA specialising in hospitality management.